-Here you will find a small selection of my possible topics for lectures, workshops and courses – digital or analog, German or English.
+Here you will find a selection of my topics for lectures, workshops and courses – digital or analog, German or English, with a focus on theory or hands-on.
 If you want to book me as a speaker, please write me.

 What if scientists could make all of their thoughts, results, conclusions and data independent of their reputation and accessible to everyone?
 Open science deals with this question.
 On the one hand, this includes product-oriented aspects such as open data, open source, open methology, open peer review, open access and open educational resources.
 On the other hand, it also includes science communication.

 Availability and transparency strengthen the exchange between researchers and lead to more interaction between science and society.
 This makes research critically debatable and therefore more objective.
 This is more important than ever, especially in times like this, when populist voices are getting louder and scientific knowledge is questioned.

 The format provides an introduction to open science and shows by example, what implementation options there are for research and how students, researchers and practitioners can benefit from it.
 The focus here can be on psychology / social sciences and/or Creative Arts Therapies.